 - Power: The average battery life of an iPad running an aviation app with a GPS source is roughly 4 to 6 hours.
 While this may be long enough for the average flight, it’s important to think about “what if” scenarios.
 Events like diversions or weather delays can lead you to need the iPad for a longer time than the battery will last.
 The easiest and least expensive option here is a cigarette lighter USB adapter if your airplane has that option, which will allow you to keep the iPad charged in flight.
 The other backup power option is a backup battery, which has USB ports to charge your iPad.
 This backup battery model is our favorite.
-It has 4 USB ports for keeping multiple devices charged, and can increase the life of the iPad by 150%.

 9. Use Multi-Touch Gestures for easy multitasking

 Another hidden feature that Apple includes with the iPad is Multi-Touch Gestures.
 These allow you to quickly perform routine tasks without relying on the bottom Home button.
 To activate this functionality, go to Settings -> General, and you’ll see the Multitasking & Dock option.
 Here’s a brief summary of each function: